litestar-org/api-performance-tests/README.md

 7. sync endpoint with mixed parameters returning text (s-mp)
 8. async endpoint with mixed parameters returning text (a-mp)

-#### Autocannon Settings:

-Each endpoint for each framework is stress using the `autocannon` default settings x2 times.

-#### Uvicorn/Gunicorn Settings:

-The applications are launched using gunicorn with uvicorn workers - their number depends on the available threads in the machine.
-The settings are identical for all applications, you can see it in the `gunicorn.config.py` in each application folder.

 ## Executing the Tests